Foundations on the Hill: Understand and Participate in the Political Process - Exponent Philanthropy

 Start Early

-Be Relevant
+Stay Relevant

-Be Present
+Be Present and Active

 • Monitor regulatory and administrative hearings.

-• Participate in city council, school board and county commissioner meetings.
+• Participate in city council, school board, and county commissioner meetings.

-• Conduct town hall meetings with policymakers.
+• Organize town hall meetings and sponsor candidate debates.

 Tips for Meeting with Government Officials

-Share Local Connections and Stories
+Share Local Stories and Connections

-Position Yourself as a Resource
+Position Your Foundation as a Resource

 Resources to Start Your Advocacy Journey